 - Inflatables.
 Giant inflatable animals, characters, products and structures (such as entryways and moonwalks for kids) can be purchased or rented Used occasionally, they can be very effective in gaining attention for special events, offers and messages.

 - Airplane Advertising and Blimps.
 Small private planes or blimps can be hired to fly messages over a target area or event.
 These have been used frequently over sports stadiums with onboard cameras taking pictures or video of the venue.
 Often these carry corporate sponsor advertising.
 This is one of the more expensive options.

 - Tents.
 Tents featuring a business' logo can provide shade, define an event area or be used at outdoor expos and shows.
 They can also be used for indoor events if the facility permits.

 - Balloons.
 Standard balloons attached to signs and cars can be attention-getters.
-However, helium balloons may be restricted in some areas.
-Read Printed Balloons Buying Tips for more discussion on the topic.
+However, helium balloons may be restricted in some areas and present some environmental challenges.